e1nsteindotdev/stoquify/README.md

 - [ ] Webhooks to keep inventory updated in real-time
 - [ ] CI/CD pipeline for staging/production
 - [ ] Feature flags to test new integrations

+-> MIGRATE TO EFFECT & TANSTACK DB
+    - reduce the cost because now we're with cloudflare not
+    - have wide event tracing to easily debug
+    - support offline writes & reads
+    - never have an empty state.

+-> STAY WTIH CONVEX
+    - reactive queries out of the box
+    - less code
+    - less time migrating